ABlezinger/FedLearning/README.md

-# FedLearning
+# Federated Learning
+This project aims to benchmark existing Federated Learning strategies.

 ## Installation
 ### (Recommended) Setup new clean environment
 Use a conda package manager.

-# Federated Learning
-This project aims to benchmark existing Federated Learning strategies.

 ## Installation
 ### (Recommended) Setup new clean environment